 Take a pause on your student loans.
 The federal government announced that if you have a federal student loan, you have the option to suspend your payments completely until September 30, 2020, without accruing interest.
 Reach out to your loan provider to check what options are available to you.
 Even if you have a private loan (e.g., SoFi), there may be options to assist you during this time.

 If necessary, consider a DC Plan loan or withdrawal.
-The CARES Act provides expanded access to retirement plan accounts for distributions.
-The County’s DC Plan has adopted the expanded withdrawal provisions to ensure that those who qualify will have access to apply for a hardship withdrawal from the Plan.
 While taking a loan or withdrawing money from your retirement account early should be a last resort, we understand that challenging times call for difficult actions.
 Before making any decisions about moving money out of your retirement savings, please discuss your options with a tax professional.